Mapping the Flood Risk

-The county partnered with Federal Emergency Management Agency (FEMA) to update and digitize the flood insurance rate maps for Snohomish County.
-The newly updated and digitized Flood Insurance Rate Maps (FIRMs) were released on September 28, 2010, and the adoption process is pending.
+The county partnered with the Federal Emergency Management Agency (FEMA) to update and digitize the Flood Insurance Rate Maps (FIRMs) for Snohomish County.
+The new maps, called Digital Flood Insurance Rate Maps (DFIRMs), were adopted by the county in June 2020.

-The project will update flood hazard data in the FIS and FIRM for the areas in Snohomish County subject to coastal flooding.
-Additional products of the Coastal Study will include a flood risk database, flood risk report, and Risk MAP.
-These three products will provide information that includes:
+The DFIRMs update flood hazard data in the Flood Insurance Study (FIS) and FIRMs for areas in Snohomish County subject to riverine and coastal flooding.
+Products produced in association with the new DFIRMs include a flood risk database and a flood risk report.
+These products provide information such as:

 - Areas of higher flood risk by census block

 - Areas within and upstream of the watershed that may be contributing to flood risks